 Facilitation via interference competition results when a focal strain C is released from interference competition from strain B because of inhibition of B by an inhibitor-producing strain A, to which C is resistant.
 Such a scenario reflects an additional benefit to being resistant: the potential to benefit from the inhibitors of neighbors without having to directly produce them.

-In jointly considering resource and interference competition, we envisioned facilitative interactions of the sort where B and C are engaged in exploitative competition for a shared resource at which C is inferior to B, and a nearby strain A produces a diffusible inhibitor to which B is more susceptible than C. In contrast to the case above, the suppression of our focal strain C by B is in this case not inhibitor-mediated but instead results from the ability of B to hold off invasion by C in the absence of A. We limited this analysis to the asymmetric pairwise interactions in the network that left the loser strain with ‘0’ invasion points vs. the winner, and that such a winner scored at least 0.5 when invading the loser.
+In jointly considering resource and interference competition, we hypothesized facilitative interactions where B and C are engaged in exploitative competition for a shared resource at which C is inferior to B, and a nearby strain A produces a diffusible inhibitor to which B is more susceptible than C. In contrast to the case above, the suppression of our focal strain C by B is in this case not inhibitor-mediated but instead results from the ability of B to hold off invasion by C in the absence of A. We limited this analysis to the asymmetric pairwise interactions in the network that left the loser strain with ‘0’ invasion points vs. the winner, and that such a winner scored at least 0.5 when invading the loser.
 In other words, we only considered facilitation of loser strains whose fate otherwise would be (local) competitive exclusion.

 RESULTS